Monday, January 3, 2022

 Staring back at those unfortunate soldiers

-trapped in a fiery death-box of American military might,
+trapped in a fiery death-box of American might,

 the poison rain hammered away